nitinknaik/example/readme.txt

-This is an example Git repository.
+This is a Git repository.